google-deepmind/mujoco/doc/XMLreference.rst

    attribute is "auto", and :at:`autolimits` is set in :ref:`compiler <compiler>`, joint limits will be enabled if range is defined.

-.. _body-joint-actuatorforcelimited:
+.. _body-joint-actuatorfrclimited:

-:at:`actuatorforcelimited`: :at-val:`[false, true, auto], "auto"`
+:at:`actuatorfrclimited`: :at-val:`[false, true, auto], "auto"`
    This attribute specifies whether actuator forces acting on the joint should be clamped.
 See :ref:`CForceRange` for details.
-It is available only for scalar joints (hinge and slider) and ignored for ball and free joints. |br| This attribute interacts with the actuatorforcerange attribute below.
+It is available only for scalar joints (hinge and slider) and ignored for ball and free joints. |br| This attribute interacts with the actuatorfrcrange attribute below.
 If this attribute is "false", actuator force clamping is disabled.
 If it is "true", actuator force clamping is enabled.
-If this attribute is "auto", and :at:`autolimits` is set in :ref:`compiler <compiler>`, actuator force clamping will be enabled if actuatorforcerange is defined.
+If this attribute is "auto", and :at:`autolimits` is set in :ref:`compiler <compiler>`, actuator force clamping will be enabled if actuatorfrcrange is defined.

 .. _body-joint-solreflimit: